sota-zk-labs/zkp-documents/terms/frost.md

 secret sharing can be performed non-interactively.

-$\frac{s_i}{\lambda_i}$ represents Shamir's secret sharing of the same secret $s$, where $\lambda_i$ are the [Lagrange](./lagrange_interpolation.md) coefficients (Basis Polynomials).
+$\frac{s_i}{\lambda_i}$ represents Shamir's secret sharing of the same secret $s$, where $\lambda_i$ are the [Lagrange](./lagrange_interpolation.md) coefficients (basis polynomials).
 In FROST, participants use this technique during signing operations to non-interactively generate a nonce that is Shamir secret shared among all signing participants.

 ## FROST